everlutionsk/ajaxcom-bundle/README.md

 };
 ```

-### `renderModal()`

-When you invoke this function within the action of your controller, the response will be rendered as a modal window.

 ### `replaceClass()`

 You can easily replace class in any DOM object you want by invoking `replaceClass()` with two arguments - first is CSS selector of your choice and second is class which you want to replace current one with.